-DAS-1800ST/HR Series boards offer up to 16 single-ended or eight differential onboard analog input channels.
-Using expansion accessories, you can increase the number of available channels to 256.
-To accommodate channel and gain settings for up to 256 channels, DAS-1800ST/HR Series boards contain a RAM storage circuit (QRAM) for a 256-position channel-gain queue.
+The DAS-1800AO Series boards offer up to 16 single-ended or 8 differential onboard analog input channels.
+Using EXP-1800 expansion accessories, you can increase the number of inputs to 256, which are differential only.
+To accommodate channel and gain settings for up to 256 inputs, the DAS-1800AO Series boards contain a RAM storage circuit for a 256-position channel-gain queue.
 Each of the 256 queue positions holds your choice of a channel number and a corresponding gain.
 You can enter multiple channels sequentially or non-sequentially and with the same or different gain codes.
-Channel expansion, channel sequencing control, and available gains and input ranges for DAS-1800ST/HR Series boards are discussed in the following sections.
+Channel expansion, channel sequencing control, and available gains and input ranges for DAS-1800AO Series boards are discussed in the following subsections.